publiclab/leaflet-blurred-location/README.md

 ## Human-readable blurring

-Leaflet.BlurredLocation also tries to return a human readable string description of location at a specificity which corresponds to the displayed precision of the location selected.
+Leaflet.BlurredLocation also tries to return a human readable string description of location at a specificity which corresponds to the displayed precision of the location selected.It also specifies the scale in a human readable format for the grid on the map using the button 'Show scale in km'.

 More coming soon on this, see https://github.com/publiclab/leaflet-blurred-location/issues/98